InsiteSoftware/commerce-csharp-sdk/CONTRIBUTING.md

 ### Main branch
 Should always contain tested, working, releasable code.
 You can only make changes to main by creating pull requests that must be reviewed and accepted.

-### Develop branch

-Acts as integration branch for feature and bugfix branches that should go into the next release.
-You can only get code onto develop by creating pull requests that then need to be reviewed and accepted.
-PRs should only contain completely implemented work items.

 ### Feature branches

-Created from develop and should be named feature/`<issue id in github>-<short description>`.
-For example, to work on "User Story 35: Remove the 'Classic' link stage in the API and only use permanent links" you would create a branch from develop named "feature/35-remove-classic-links".
+Created from main and should be named feature/`<issue id in github>-<short description>`.
+For example, to work on "User Story 35: Remove the 'Classic' link stage in the API and only use permanent links" you would create a branch from main named "feature/35-remove-classic-links".
 Note that the `<short description>` is all lower-case with hyphens.

-You can request merger of your branch to the develop branch by creating a pull request.
+You can request merger of your branch to the main branch by creating a pull request.

-As a reminder, always pull develop into your feature branch and resolve any merge conflicts within your own branch prior to submitting a pull request for merger into develop.
+As a reminder, always pull main into your feature branch and resolve any merge conflicts within your own branch prior to submitting a pull request for merger into main.

 ### Bugfix branches
-Created from develop and should be named bugfix/`<issue id in github>-<short description>`.
+Created from main and should be named bugfix/`<issue id in github>-<short description>`.
 For example to work on "Bug 111571: MVC rendering of built-in properties" you should create a branch named something like "bugfix/111571-mvc-rendering-properties".
 Note that the `<short description>` is all lower-case with hyphens.

-Merge to the develop branch by creating a pull request.
+Merge to the main branch by creating a pull request.

 ## Commit Message Guidelines ##